What do banks do?

 arrow

-Weighted Average Cost of Capital (WACC) is a method for analysing the combination of debt and equity that is most cost effective for the funding needs of a company.
+Weighted Average Cost of Capital (WACC) is a method for analysing the combination of debt and equity that is most cost-effective for the funding needs of a company.

 Road Show